Find Local Food

 With so much interest generated in food, farm to table, farming, and cooking, it has become even easier to find locally grown food in or near our communities.
 And, by people we may even know.
 Here in Hawaii, we are fortunate to have mild seasonality and it’s fairly easy to find locally grown produce all year long!

 There are several ways to you can support our local farmers just by increasing the amount of locally grown food that you’re eating.
 The following is a list of farmers’ markets, Community Support Agriculture (CSA) and delivery service options, applications for your mobile device and restaurants that can help you ramp up your locally grown food consumption!

 Community Supported Agriculture, also known as CSAs, is a subscription program that brings fresh produce right to your door.
 Different programs have different options with weekly and bi-weekly delivery options.
-Each bag or box of produce contains a “surprise” of different items depending of seasonality and availability.
-Discover new fruits and veggies through our Local Inside CSA, with weekly or biweekly subscriptions starting at $25 per pag.
+Each bag or box of produce contains a “surprise” of different items depending on seasonality and availability.
+Discover new fruits and veggies through our Local Inside CSA, with weekly or bi-weekly subscriptions starting at $25 per bag.

 More than 20 years ago, the Hawaii Regional Cuisine movement brought 12 local chefs together to promote Hawaii as a food destination and also help develop an agricultural network so that chefs and restaurants would have access to locally grown produce.
 Today, there are hundreds of restaurants that choose to buy from and support our local farmers, ranchers and fishermen.
 The following is a listing of Localicious Hawaii restaurants that are committed to buying local.
 Localicious Hawaii